saeidKhoobdell/ComputerVisionBootcamp/README.md

 - [autoencodersPytorch.ipynb](https://github.com/saeidKhoobdell/PyTorch-Autoencoders-using-the-Fashion-MNIST-Dataset/blob/main/autoencodersPytorch.ipynb): Autoencoder implementation on the Fashion MNIST dataset.

 ---
+### Generative Adversarial Network (GAN) on the MNIST Dataset Using PyTorch

+Explore the [[GAN repository](https://github.com/saeidKhoobdell/GAN_Pytorch)](#), which implements a Generative Adversarial Network (GAN) in PyTorch.
+This project demonstrates how a GAN can generate realistic handwritten digits by training two neural networks in an adversarial framework: a generator and a discriminator.
+It highlights the power of generative models and unsupervised learning techniques.

+- [Gan_MNIST_Pytorch.ipynb](https://github.com/saeidKhoobdell/GAN_Pytorch/blob/main/Gan_MNIST_Pytorch.ipynb): Implementation of a GAN trained on the MNIST dataset to generate realistic handwritten digits.

+---

 ## Object Detection with YOLO

 - [ObjectDetectionWithYOLOv3.ipynb](ObjectDetectionWithYOLOv3.ipynb): Python script for object detection using YOLOv3.